pabloviquez/til/adobe/aep/IdentityStrategy.md

 > [!TIP]
 > **Email_LC_SHA256** Sounds complicated but it's a common practice and a good one, as it allows to use the email address as an identifier but also protects the *privacy* of the customer by hashing it.
 The lowercasing is also important as it avoids duplicates due to case sensitivity.
 >
-> IF you later want to use RTCDP, having the Email_LC_SHA256 as identifier will be required.
+> IF you later want to use RTCDP, having the Email_LC_SHA256 as identifier is used for different platforms identification and you'll be glad you did.

 ## How can I identify a profile and which identifiers have priority?
 In this step, we define the identifiers and create all necessary namespaces in AEP.